efredericks/gvsu-cis373/_modules/tentative-schedule.md

 ---
-title: Slides for CIS373 - Pervasive Computing
+title: Slides and Readings for CIS373 - Pervasive Computing
 ---

 1
 : Introduction
+  : (Read prior to class) [The Computer for the 21st Century - Weiser](/gvsu-cis373/assets/weiser-1991-ubiquitous.pdf)

 2
 : System Architectures